Helpful tips for the first time trekker in Nepal

 - Pack with light layers in mind

 - Bring some Aqua tabs/water purifiers and your own water bottle to have water on the cheap and avoid buying bottled water bottles.
 Purchasing a Camelback is a good investment.

-- Dress modestly as you’ll be passing small villages where local customs are still followed but don’t be surprised to see youngsters dressed up like in the cities – this is due to the internet and social media.
+- Dress modestly as you’ll pass small villages where local customs are still followed but don’t be surprised to see youngsters dressed up like in the cities – this is due to the internet and social media.

 - Photography-wise, bring extra memory cards and batteries, a small tripod, and an Asian two-rounded-prong outlet adapter.

 - Wake up early for every single sunrise.
 Nepal is known for its superb sunrises!